TedHusted/awake/awake.md/awake.md

 Iapetus: The bots meet all of the formal criteria for life.
 We might not like how they treat other living creatures, but they are still alive.

 Phoebe: If they are alive, then they are capable of deceit.
-The treaty says that the bots will not replace any other populations, and it allows the League of Worlds to monitor their systems for launches.
+The treaty says that the bots will not replace any other populations.
+It allows the League of Worlds to monitor their systems for launches.
 But if they had sent out ships before the monitoring was in place, those ships would be here already.

 Crius: Remember everyone, they replaced the population of their home world and two other Anunnaki colony planets before anyone discovered what the Omnibots were doing.
 Then, when the League tried to liberate Altair IV, the bots destroyed our fleet in the blink of an eye.
 Sending fleet after fleet isn’t practical.
 We can communicate by ansible instantly.
 Travel between the colonies can take decades.

 Rhea: Why do they hate us so?

-Iapetus: They consider biological beings to be wasteful and a competitor for a planet’s resources.
+Iapetus: They consider biological beings to be wasteful.
+We are a competitor for a planet’s resources.
 Replacing a colony’s population makes more room for bots and frees up energy and materials.
 Resources they need for reproduction.

 Rhea: I still can’t believe that they just slaughter everyone.
 Don’t they have a conscience or moral code?